ArkhamElders/YARD/en-EN/005 - Character Advancement.md

 Of course, during a major advancement, the standard character development from a minor advancement is also performed.

 Few Wanderers surpass the limits of human capability, but increasing attributes above 20 points is temporarily possible, both through spells and special mage potions.

+## Training Under the Masters

+Sometimes a Wanderer wishes to learn new skills he previously knew nothing about.
+In the cities of Aleor, one can find many masters willing to share a bit of their wisdom… But how does it work in practice?

+The duration of training equals the level of the skill being learned, and its cost is a thousand times the level, paid in silver.

+For example, to reach level 2 in Catlike Agility, a Wanderer must train under a master for two days and pay 2,000 silver coins.
+Advancing to level 3 will take another three days and cost an additional 3,000 silver.
+There is no way to jump directly from level 1 to level 3 or higher.

+In exceptional circumstances (usually dictated by the story), Fate may allow training to be cheaper or even free—perhaps as a reward for completing a quest.
+However, to avoid “buying stats,” training should only be possible up to level 5.
+Beyond that, Wanderers must learn on their own.